Saturday, November 22, 2025

 ‘Alright, the only role I have for you, at the moment, has nothing to do with the interests you’ve listed.
 We don’t have any slots there.
 Is this acceptable to you?’

-‘M’am, I was hired to fulfil a role linked with my education and expertise, so I don’t think that’s quite fair..’
+‘M’am, I was hired to fulfill a role linked with my education and expertise, so I don’t think that’s quite fair..’
 I trailed off.

 ‘This is all we have.
 Take it or leave it,’ she beamed at my squirming self.